 Note 6 Distance measurements will be undertaken using the Local Authority's computerised Geographical Information System [GIS].
-This measures a straight-line measure between the centre of the pupil's home address and a common point on the school site as determined by the LA.
+This measures a straight-line measurement between the centre of the pupil's home address and a common point on the school site as determined by the Local Authority.

-Note 7 Random allocation will be used as a tie-break in categories 5 and 8 to decide who has the highest priority for admission if the distance between the children's home address and the school is the same.
+Note 7 Random allocation will be used as a tie-break in categories 4 and 6 to decide who has the highest priority for admission if the distance between the children's home address and the school is the same.
 This process will be independently verified.